nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ## Venue

 First, we create a venue.
-For this example we will create a simulated venue for Oanda, a Forex broker.
-A venue needs a name, as well as some basic configuration; the account type (cash vs margin), the base currency and starting balance.
+For this example we will create a simulated FX ECN venue.
+A venue needs a name which acts as an ID, as well as some basic configuration; the account type (cash vs margin), the base currency and starting balance.
 <!-- #endregion -->

 ```python jupyter={"outputs_hidden": false} pycharm={"name": "#%%\n"}